High Rise (EP)

-High Rise is an EP by American rock band Stone Temple Pilots, released on October 8, 2013 through their self-record label Play Pen, LLC.
-It is the first release by the band without former lead vocalist Scott Weiland, who was fired from the band in February 2013, and the only release to feature Chester Bennington of Linkin Park on lead vocals.
-Bennington later departed the band in 2015 and died in 2017.
+High Rise is an EP by the American rock band Stone Temple Pilots, released on October 8, 2013, through their own record label Play Pen.
+It is the first release by the band without lead vocalist Scott Weiland, who was fired from the band in February 2013, and the only release to feature Chester Bennington of Linkin Park on lead vocals.
 Two singles were released to promote the EP; "Out of Time" and "Black Heart".
 The EP received generally mixed reviews from critics.